videojs/videojs-contrib-ads/README.md

 #### inAdBreak()

-This method returns true during the time between startLinearAdMode and endLinearAdMode where an integratino may play ads.
+This method returns true during the time between startLinearAdMode and endLinearAdMode where an integration may play ads.
 This is part of ad mode.

 ### Additional Events And Properties Your Integration May Want To Include